Good content is good business.

 Pro tip: It may be out of the ordinary, but ask them about the current or latest books they have read and what they thought of them to get an idea of how much and the kind of books they read.
 Extra points if it’s related to marketing or your industry!

-The foundation of every marketer’s job is to understand his audience like the back of his hand.
+The role of content writers is to understand their audiences like the back of their hand.

 It isn’t enough to simply know a buyer persona’s age, experience, education background — basically anything collected from data.